Blog

 It might make sense to keep on keeping on if the business can’t manage without you.
 But take a moment here.
 If you truly believe that you are indispensable, consider whether or not this is the case.
 If so, is it healthy for everyone concerned?

-The smaller the organisation, the more central you will be, but even a small business shouldn’t be totally reliant on one person.
+The smaller the organisation, the more central you will be, but Web24 - insights - stress dependencyeven a small business shouldn’t be totally reliant on one person.
 After all, the business doesn’t close down when you go on holiday.
 If you read the news for a couple of hours, everything still functions.
 If you’re not around to make choices, someone else is.
 Even if you do reserve all the big decisions to yourself, you will have a partner or lieutenant who should be in a position to take on some or all of this on when you depart.

 Handovers can be gradual.
 The vast majority of acquirers prefer to transition over a year or two to transfer this personal goodwill to the new management.
 This gives you the chance to hand over responsibilities and gradually ease back.